DoSomething/contentful-prototype/docs/development/features/sixpack-a-b-testing.md

 There is a convenient `sixpack()` helper function you should use as an alias, which creates a new instance, or retrieves an existing instance of the `Sixpack` service class, ensuring that only one instance of the `Sixpack` is ever called.
 This function can be found in `/resources/assets/helpers/index.js`.

-### SixpackExperiment Component
+### Experiment Participation

-Regardless of whether a Sixpack A/B Test Experiment is a code test or a Ccontentful test, in both cases the core component that initiates the experiment in Phoenix is the `SixpackExperiment` React component.
+Regardless of whether a Sixpack A/B Test Experiment is a code test or a Contentful test, in both cases the core component that initiates and participates the current user in the experiment within Phoenix is the `SixpackExperiment` React component.

+{% hint style="info"%}
+Within Sixpack and A/B testing in general, the term "participate" indicates that a user is about to take part in an A/B test experiment and will be assigned one of the test alternative varients for the duration of the experiment.
+{% endhint %}

 The `SixpackExperiment` component can be found in `/resources/assets/components/utilities/SixpackExperiment/` directory, along with a corresponding `SixpackExperimentContainer.js`.

-When a `SixpackExperiment` component is rendered on a page, upon mounting the following takes place:
+When a `SixpackExperiment` component is rendered on a page, upon mounting the following series of steps occur:

 1. The component configures some settings to set the name for the experiment, and define what the alternative test options are to choose from.
 2. It then calls the `participate()` method on the `Sixpack` class via the `sixpack()` helper function, which makes an API request to the Sixpack server, and participates the current user in the specified A/B test experiment.